momentohq/public-dev-docs/docs/develop/integrations/cloudflare.md

 cd examples/cloudflare-workers/http-api
 ```

-Update the `wrangler.toml` file in this directory with the cache name `worker` and the HTTP endpoint we copied before as they appeared in the Momento Console.
+Update the `wrangler.toml` file in this directory with the cache name `worker` and the HTTP endpoint we copied before as they appeared in the Momento console.

 ```toml
 name = "momento-cloudflare-worker-http"